The Grand Indian Route Logo TGRI-logo

 And yes, keep your camera all set because you won’t have much time when a snow leopard is before your eyes.
 Obviously, you can’t stand longer than a second in front of a leopard.

-Tibetan Culture and lifestyle
+Tibetan Culture And Lifestyle

 Do a different culture and an unusual lifestyle fascinate you?
 Yes?
 Then, the intriguing villages of Spiti Valley will surely strike you with wonder.
 Being close to Tibet, Spiti Valley is highly influenced with Tibetan culture.